Tatwi/legend-of-hondo/doc/Features_Log.md

 *Detailed Description: doc/features/mod-lifeanddeathchanges.md*
 *Last Patched On: N/A*
 I suppose this is my version of a "Combat Upgrade".
 Many changes to the way stats, armor, and healing works.

+####Armor Upgrade
+*Detailed Description: doc/features/mod-armorUpgrade.md*
+*Last Patched On: N/A*
+A multi-pronged approach to making all armor types genuinely useful and as enjoyable as possible.